 You’ll also find that I’m also a big fan of neutral colored clothing while traveling.
 That way, everything matches, and I can throw on anything with anything.

 - Minus33 Merino Wool Short Sleeve Crew (1x Black, 1x Charcoal Gray) – I made the mistake of only packing one of these when we left, and I ended up loving it so much that I got another one during our trip.
 I wear one of these shirts pretty much every day.
 They can dress up or down, and I even use them as an extra base layer on cold days.
-Of note: my regular size did fit, but it was skin tight (which was not the look I was going for).
+Of note: my regular size did fit, but it was very tight (not the look I was going for).
 I returned it for the next size up and find it to be a much more comfortable fit.

 - La Redoute Merino Wool Shirt (A discontinued style in black) – This shirt has a looser weave of merino wool, and also has black lace along the sleeves.
-It’s a semi-fancy top compared to my plain Minus33 tshirts.
+It’s a semi-fancy top compared to my plain Minus33 tees.
 However, we are not particularly fancy people, so it gets less wear, and I’d consider leaving it out of a shorter packing list.
 (FYI, La Redoute also sells some things on Amazon.)

 - ExOfficio Give-N-Go Tank Top (Black) – This top is made of nylon and lycra spandex, with a microbial treatment to reduce odor-causing bacteria.
 It’s lightweight, moisture wicking, and quick drying.
 It’s been pretty good, but I think merino wool looks and feels better.
 This tank top is more like an athletic jersey.
 But it’s much cheaper than merino wool, so there’s that.

 - WoolOvers Lambswool V-Neck Sweater (Pepper) – A somewhat boring sweater for colder days.
 It’s technically machine washable, but WoolOvers recommends a slow spin (600 rpm or less), a low temperature (30 degrees max), and non-bio laundry detergent.
 Hostel washing machines, random laundromats, and crazy Airbnb washers didn’t always allow me to adhere to these specific instructions, so I have ended up patching a few small holes.
 This sweater also runs big, so I sized down for an accurate fit.
-(This link gives you 20% off + free shipping on your first order.)

 - Eddie Bauer Ponte Pants (Black, Slim Ankle) – These pants fit like leggings.
 I’m on the leggings-can-be-pants-as-long-as-they-aren’t-see-through team.
 And since these are super thick, there’s no chance of accidentally flashing strangers.
 I also layer them under my Outerboro pants on really cold days, and they sometimes serve as pajama bottoms.